invasive-species/invasive-species-finder.github.io/index.md

 ![Login page](./doc/login-page.png)

-Users can login with their account using the Email and Pawssord they created.
+Users can login with their account using the Email and Password they created.
 Sign up link will lead to the sign up page.
 Forgot password link will lead to the reset password page.
 Sign up link will take user back to the sign in page to login.

 ### 2. Sign up page